ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

 >
 {: .challenge}

-Last week we created the workflow for AT20G from scratch and it took essentialy the whole lesson to do.
+Last week, we created the workflow for AT20G from scratch, which took the entire lesson.
 This week, however, we are building our knowledge and success from last week to make a workflow for NVSS in much less time.
 If we now make a workflow that includes another survey (SUMSS), it should take even less time because:
 - We can just think about what is different between SUMSS and NVSS or AT20G rather than working from scratch
 - We have already set up our `clean_tables.py` script to be adaptable for different surveys
 - Our `makefile` already has different sections for different surveys

-We can of course test this hypothesis by completing all this workf ro the SUMSS survey.
+We can of course test this hypothesis by completing all this work for the SUMSS survey.

 > ## Incorporate the SUMSS survey into our workflow
 > The data are here: [SUMSS.tsv](https://github.com/ADACS-Australia/2025-ASA-ECR-WorkshopSeries/raw/refs/heads/gh-pages/data/Workshop2/SUMSS.tsv)